A practice rooted, not just registered.

 The AACI commitment.

-Every engagement routed through Appraisals.on.ca is fulfilled by an AACI-designated commercial appraiser who signs the report.
-This is not a preference - it is a routing rule.
-CRA-designated practitioners (residential tier) are not eligible for commercial engagements on this platform.
+Every engagement we take is fulfilled by an AACI-designated commercial appraiser who signs the report.
+This is not a preference - it is a firm rule.
+CRA-designated practitioners (residential tier) are not eligible to sign our commercial engagements.

-We verify designation status with the Appraisal Institute of Canada before routing any engagement.
-If a practitioner's AACI status lapses - whether through non-renewal, disciplinary action, or voluntary withdrawal - they are removed from the active bench until reinstatement is confirmed.
+Every appraisal is signed by an AACI-designated practitioner in good standing with the Appraisal Institute of Canada.
+If a practitioner's AACI status lapses - whether through non-renewal, disciplinary action, or voluntary withdrawal - they do not sign commercial reports until reinstatement is confirmed.

 Standards and methodology.

-All reports produced through this platform follow the Canadian Uniform Standards of Professional Appraisal Practice (CUSPAP), current edition.
+All reports we produce follow the Canadian Uniform Standards of Professional Appraisal Practice (CUSPAP), current edition.
 CUSPAP is administered by the Appraisal Institute of Canada and updated biennially.

 Where an engagement requires IFRS alignment (fair-value measurement under IFRS 13), the practitioner incorporates International Valuation Standards (IVS) methodology references within the CUSPAP framework.
 Where an engagement is cross-border, USPAP compliance can be accommodated on request.